 Spirulina is also understood to have an even longer history in Chad, as far back as the 9th century Kanem Empire.
 It is still in daily use today, dried into cakes called “Dihe” or “Die” which are new to make broths for meals, and in addition sold in markets.
 The Spirulina is harvested from small lakes and ponds around Lake Chad.
 Today, Spirulina is consumed by millions of people all over the world and they are discovering lots of health benefits apart from its nutritive value.

 Commercial production of Spirulina did not start until the 1970s by a French company.
-A few years after Spirulina production spread to countries like Japan and USA.
+A few years after Spirulina production spread to countries like Japan and the USA.

 Future of Spirulina

 African leaders, scientists and aid organizations are seeing Spirulina as a sustainable food with the potential to stop world hunger.

 History of use